Matt-Jones-Developer/Console-Finances/README.md

 - [ ] Calculate and display the month with the biggest increase in profits [DONE]
 - [ ] Calculate and display the month with the biggest loss in profits [DONE]

-I found the project both challenging and confusing, since we were given an alternative set of answers that I thought were the 'correct' ones; in the end my answers matched the ones from the original project brief.
+I found the project (initially) both challenging and confusing, since we were given an alternative set of answers that I thought were the 'correct' ones; in the end my answers matched the ones from the original project brief.
+I felt like I had to teach myself JavaScript before I could even write any code.
+A lot of what was required was not previously taught, but I get why that was an advantage to improve my problem solving skills and my Google searching skills to seek out and test new syntax and ideas for myself - which really bumped up my game and made me feel pretty confident.

 As a complete beginner to JS, I utilized Google a lot, experimented with new ideas and syntax (I must have a draft with over 1000 lines of code, trying to work out how to solve each issue!) - most times I was over-thinking and over complicating them, but I was proud to solve the problems finally, with some cleanly written, fairly concise Javascript!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With